wordofwarning/wordofwarning.org/current/2014-hazard/index.md

 To get a feel for Hazard see 2012's [programme](/archive/2012-hazard) + [image gallery](/galleries/2012-hazard).

 ####Credits
-Produced by hÅb + The Larks in collaboration with the participating artists, a greenroom legacy project.
+Produced by hÅb + The Larks in collaboration with the participating artists; supported by Royal Exchange Theatre; a greenroom legacy project.

 ####Websites
 [hazardmcr.org](http://hazardmcr.org) | #HazardMcr | [@HazardMcr](http://twitter.com/HazardMcr)